Fattburger

 Fattburger is a jazz group, best categorized in the jazz-funk, contemporary jazz, or jazz fusion subgenres.
 The band was formed by saxophonist Hollis Gentry, keyboardist Carl Evans Jr., bassist Mark Hunter, drummer Kevin Koch, and guitarist Steve Laury in San Diego during the early 1980s.
 Tommy Aros soon joined as a percussionist.

+In 1986, the band was the first major area act to perform at the Adams Avenue Street Festival in Normal Heights, San Diego.